harohar13/simple-site-lab/README.md

 # simple-site-lab
-This is a project using html and css
+This is a 100devs poster projet using html and css